 Virtual Wards

-The centrepiece of the government’s delivery plan for recovering urgent and emergency care services announced by the Department of Health and Social Care is the rapid expansion of “virtual wards” to treat up to 50,000 elderly and vulnerable patients a month at home by the end of 2023-24.
+Virtual wards were the centrepiece of the Conservative government’s delivery plan for recovering urgent and emergency care services announced by the Department of Health and Social Care back in February 2023.
+The plan includes virtual wards to treat up to 50,000 elderly and vulnerable patients a month at home by the end of 2023-24.

 What is a virtual ward